Hindu New Year Traditions And Celebrations Across India

 Vishu

-The Hindu Malayalis of Kerala celebrate Vishu to mark the beginning of the new year.
-It falls on the first day of Medam month of the Malayalam calendar, which is mostly on the 13th-14th of April.
-Vishu signifies prosperity for the entire year.
-Hence Malayalis start the day by sighting the “Vishu Kani,’’ a mix of gold and yellow (auspicious) colours.
-The Vishu Kani is arranged on the previous day.
-On the Vishu morning, the whole family is ushered into the room with closed eyes, and the first thing they see is the Vishu Kani.
-The items kept for the Vishu Kani includes a photo or idol of Lord Krishna, the Uruli (Brass vessel), fruits and vegetables like banana, jackfruit, split coconut, mango, cucumber (kani vellari), etc. The Kani also contains rice, salt, mirror, gold ornaments, money, sacred books, kasava mundu (new cloth), betel leaf, areca nut, kani konna (Cassia fistula flower) and lime.
+The Hindu Malayalis of Kerala celebrate Vishu to mark the beginning of the Hindu New Year.
+It falls on the first day of the Medam month of the Malayalam calendar, which is mostly on the 13th-14th of April.
+In 2024, this Hindu festival will be celebrated on April 14.
+Vishu signifies prosperity for the entire span of the new year.
+Hence, Malayalis start the day by seeing the auspicious “Vishu Kani,’’ a mix of gold and yellow (auspicious) colours.
+The home is decorated and the Vishu Kani is arranged on the previous day.
+On Vishu morning, the whole family is ushered into the room with closed eyes, and the first thing they see is the Vishu Kani.
+The items kept for the Vishu Kani include a photo or idol of Lord Krishna, the Uruli (Brass vessel), fruits and vegetables like banana, jackfruit, split coconut, mango, cucumber (kani vellari), etc. The Kani also contains rice, salt, a Vaalkannadi (mirror), gold ornaments, money, sacred books, kasava mundu (new cloth), betel leaf, areca nut, kani konna (Cassia fistula flower) and lime.
 A lamp with five wicks is lit next to the idol of Lord Krishna.
-Prayers are offered for a prosperous year ahead.
+Prayers are offered for a prosperous new year ahead.
 The traditional Sadya is served.
-Elders give VishuKaineettam (tradition of giving money) to the younger members of the family.
+The elders give VishuKaineettam (the tradition of giving money) to the younger members of the family.
+Learn more about this Indian festival by reading our article which focuses on how Vishu is celebrated in Kerala

 Bisu Parba

 Bisu Parba is the most important festival of the farming community of the Tulus of Karnataka.
 It is also celebrated by people in the Kasargod, Udupi and Dakshina Kannada regions.
 Bisu denotes the beginning of agricultural activities and is observed according to the Sauramana Panchanga (Solar calendar) on the 13th, 14th or 15th of April each year.
-Bisu Parba is very similar to the Vishu celebrated by Malayalis.
+Bisu Parba is very similar to the Vishu festival celebrated by Malayalis in Kerala.
 The Bisu Kani, which is very similar to the Vishu Kani, is arranged.
 The Kani consists of freshly plucked fruits and vegetables, a Kalasige (wooden pot used to measure rice), gold ornaments, money, a mirror and all things auspicious.
-Sighting of these items before the sun rises is believed to give an auspicious start to the New Year.
-It is followed by a family get together and lunch.
-The youngsters seek blessings by placing boiled rice at the feet of the elders and offer salutations.
+Sighting of these items, before the sun rises, is believed to give an auspicious start to the New Year.
+It is followed by a family get-together and lunch.
+The youngsters seek blessings by placing boiled rice at the feet of the elders and offering salutations.
 In return, the elders’ gift money or clothes.
+In 2024, this Hindu New Year is scheduled to fall on the 14th of April.

 Sajibu Cheiraoba

-Sajibu Cheiraoba is also known as Sajibu Nongma Pānba or Meitei Cheiraoba.
-It is the start of the Meitei new year for Sanamahism religious followers in Manipur.
+The Hindu New Festival of Sajibu Cheiraoba is also known as Sajibu Nongma Pānba or Meitei Cheiraoba.
+Sajibu Cheiraoba is the start of the Meitei New Year for Sanamahism religious followers in Manipur.
 Sajibu means the first month, Chahi means year, Chei means stick, and loaba means declaration.
-The Meitei people celebrate the festival by offering uncooked food to their deity Lainingthou Sanamahi and serve an even number of sumptuous foods to all the gathered kith and kin.
+The Meitei people celebrate the festival by offering uncooked food to their deity Lainingthou Sanamahi and serving an even number of sumptuous foods to all the gathered kith and kin.
 Traditionally, men cook, and women help in washing and cutting the ingredients.
+The Hindu New Year 2024 festival of Sajibu Cheiraoba will be celebrated on April 9th.

 Buisu

+Ever wondered what the Hindu New Year festival is called in Tripura?
 Buisu, also known as Boisu, is the new year celebrated by the people of Tripura on the 1st of the month of Vaishak.
-It predominantly falls on the 14th of April and the 15th on leap years.
+This year, the Hindu New Year will fall on the 13th of April, 2024.
 The Tripuri term ‘bisi’ means year.
 The Tripuri celebrate nature and animals the most, and on Buisu, they do the same.
 The domestic animals are bathed, decorated and worshipped.
-They wear new clothes, family and relatives gather together for a grand feast.
+They wear new clothes, and family and relatives gather together for a grand feast.

-The new year festival of the Bodo community of Assam is celebrated as Bwisagu.
-It’s a week-long celebration that begins on the 14th-15th of April.
+The Hindu New Year festival of the Bodo community of Assam is celebrated as Bwisagu.
+It’s a week-long New Year celebration that begins on the 14th-15th of April.
+This year, the Assamese Hindu New Year festival will be celebrated on the 14th of April, 2024.
 It is also celebrated as Bohag or Rongali Bihu in larger Assamese communities.
 It falls on the month of Bohag, and hence Bwisagu is the Bodo version of the Rongali Bihu.
 In both festivals, the cow is celebrated with special care.
 It is bathed, given new ties and offered fresh vegetables.
-They commemorate the faithful animal that helps them in their agriculture the entire year.
+They commemorate the faithful animal that helps them in their agriculture the entire span of the new year.
 The Bodos worship their deity ‘Bathou’, who is ‘Lord Shiva’, and they offer pigs, pigeons, chickens and ducks as a sacrifice.
 ‘Apong’ or Rice Beer is the drink everyone indulges in.
 In both Bohag Bihu and Bwisagu, the Husori (traditional dance) is performed in an open courtyard.
 The young ones and married couples seek the blessings of elders.

 Pana Sankranti

-Pana Sankranti is observed as the beginning of the new year by Odiyas either on the 13th or 14th of April.
-This year it falls on April 14th.
-The astronomical significance of the sun transiting to the Mesha Rasi (Aries constellation) shining bright on the Equator known as the Visubha Rekha.
-Hence it is also known as the Mesha Sankranti Maha Visubha Sankranti in Orissa.
+Pana Sankranti is observed as the beginning of the Yew Year by Odiyas either on the 13th or 14th of April.
+This year, this Hindu New Year festival will be celebrated on April 13th, 2024.
+The astronomical significance of the sun transiting to the Mesha Rasi (Aries constellation) shining brightly on the Equator is known as the Visubha RekhaHence,ce it is also known as the Mesha Sankranti Maha Visubha Sankranti in Orissa.
 People take a holy dip in the early hours of the morning and perform Homam.
-People offer cold sweetened water called ‘pana’ to everyone.
-Pana is a mix of wood apple pulp, yoghurt and coconut grating with seasoned pepper and ginger.
+People offer cold, sweetened water called ‘pana’ to everyone.
+Pana is a mix of wood apple pulp, yoghurt, and coconut grating with seasoned pepper and ginger.
 Hence the name Pana Sankranti.
 Prayers are offered to the Thulasi plant, and as a symbolic gesture to provide relief from the coming summer, a water pitcher with a small hole is hung over the plant.
-This is refilled every day throughout summer.
+This is refilled every day throughout the summer as a part of the traditions associated with the Hindu New Year.

-Also known as Poila Boishakh, the Pahela Baishakh celebration is the first day in the Bengali calendar, and this is celebrated as the new year by Bengalis around the globe.
+Also known as Poila Boishakh, the Pahela Baishakh celebration is the first day in the Bengali calendar, and this is celebrated as the New Year by Bengalis around the globe.
 Poila means holy, and Boishakh is the name of the first month in the Bengali calendar.
 It is celebrated in West Bengal and parts of Assam and Tripura, no matter the religion.
-Pahela Baishakh is observed either on the 14th or 15th of April; in 2021, it falls on the 15th.
+Pahela Baishakh is observed either on the 14th or 15th of April.
+In 2024, it falls on the 15th.
 Bhapa Chingri and Potoler Dorma are two of the Pohela Boishakh food dishes prepared for the occasion.

 Jur Sital

-The Maithili New Year is celebrated as Jur Sital by people in the Mithila region that comprises certain parts of Bihar, Jharkhand and Nepal.
+Read on to see how to celebrate the Hindu New Year in Nepal!
+The Maithili New Year is celebrated as Jur Sital by people in the Mithila region which comprises certain parts of Bihar, Jharkhand and Nepal.
 Jur Sital falls on the 14th of April each year following the Tirhuta Panchang.
 Baishakh is the first month of the Maithili calendar as well.
 It is celebrated as Mithila Diwas by the Government of Bihar and is a declared public holiday.
 It is also Jayawardhan Raja Shailesh’s birthday, the popular king who rose to power from being an ordinary citizen.

 Sangken

-Popular in the Khamti tribe in Arunachal Pradesh, Sangken is a social, religious festival that welcomes the new year.
+Popular in the Khamti tribe in Arunachal Pradesh, Sangken is a social, and religious festival that welcomes the new year.
 Sang-ken is derived from the Sanskrit term Sankranti.
 The festival falls in the month of Naun-ha of the Khamti Calendar, corresponding to the Baishakh Sankranti.
-The first day of the new year usually falls between the 13th-15th of April each year.
+The first day of the new year usually falls on the 13th and lasts until the 15th of April each year.
 The celebration is all about cleansing Lord Buddha with holy water to invoke his blessings.
-Hence Sangken is also referred to as the ‘Festival of Water’.
+Hence, Sangken is also referred to as the ‘Festival of Water’.
 Traditionally, water sprinkling on people was part of the festivities, but the modern tradition involves pouring water on each other.
 Sangken is also celebrated in countries like Cambodia, Laos, Thailand and Myanmar.